keeps/roda-in/README.md

 1. Make sure you have installed Java 8 and Maven.
 2. Clone the repository by issuing the command `git clone https://github.com/keeps/roda-in.git`
 3. Change directory to "roda-in"
-4. Install by running the following command: `mvn install`
+4. Install by running the following command: `mvn -Dmaven.test.skip=true clean package`

 That's it!
 Binaries will be on the target folder.
 To run the application just double click on the file or run the following command on the console/terminal: